dimagi/commcare-android/commcare-support-library/README.md

 The CommCare support library provides a set of utility functions for using these APIs [mobile APIs](https://github.com/dimagi/commcare-android/wiki) without having to understand and implement the underlying Android Cursors and Intents.

+CommCare Support library also provides APIs for a biometric provider to integrate with CommCare.
+Read more [here](https://github.com/dimagi/commcare-android/blob/master/commcare-support-library/src/main/java/org/commcare/commcaresupportlibrary/identity/identity_integration.md)

 ### Installation

-The support library is hosted on [JCenter](https://bintray.com/wsp260/commcare-support-library/commcare-support-library).
+The support library is hosted on Maven Central.
 You can include this in Gradle in your `build.gradle`:

 ```
 repositories {
     ...
-    jcenter()
+    mavenCentral()
 }
 ```